chtenb/fate/README.md

 Thirdly, we will not invent our own regex language or scripting language like vim did, but stick to python and it's regex language.
 It is a good, well documented, well known engine, and we get it for free.

+Fourthly, since we can never always anticipate in what environments people want to use a text editor (terminal, gui, in-browser, visual studio plugin, etc) we leave the userinterface out of the project.
+This potentially also allows to use fate as a text editing library.
+If we pull this off really well, fate might even be used as glue for many editor agnostic feature implementations, such as completers, snippet expanders, syntax highlighters, error checkers, code formatters, etc.

 Documentation